Tai Chi Does Not Heal

 - Qigong translates to = healthy blood flow achieved through applied effort over time.

 - Tai Chi = the principles of Qigong + martial arts = healthy blood flow achieved through applied effort over time + martial arts.

-Tai Chi does not heal, actually you do and your body does!
+Tai Chi does not heal, your body does!
 The healing comes from your actions.
 Think active not passive.

 * Please note that this programme is not a replacement for conventional medical treatment.
 Please speak with your doctor prior to starting a new exercise or meditation programme.
 This article is for information purposes only and must not be taken as medical advice. *